Chiefs-Steelers game: What you need to know if you’re headed to Arrowhead Stadium - NewsBreak

 Now that Kansas City’s mask mandate has expired , masks are no longer required in indoor spaces at Arrowhead Stadium, like the pro shop, club level and more.

 The Chiefs are still encouraging those who are not fully vaccinated to mask up at the stadium.
-The team also said unvaccinated staff members will be directed to wear masks.‘We have to be serious’: Steelers LB Taco Charlton ready to help teammates against former team
+The team also said unvaccinated staff members will be directed to wear masks.

 No cash allowed